AG-Peter/Clustering_Networks/README.md

 # Clustering_Networks

-This repository accompanies the paper "Clustering and Analyzing Ensembles of Residue Interaction Networks from Molecular Dynamics Simulations" which is available as a ChemRxiv preprint at [10.26434/chemrxiv-2025-87rgw](https://chemrxiv.org/engage/chemrxiv/article-details/68430481c1cb1ecda0e41722).
+This repository accompanies the paper "Clustering and Analyzing Ensembles of Residue Interaction Networks from Molecular Dynamics Simulations".

-The molecular dynamics simulation data for the analysis is provided at the data repository KonDATA at [https://kondata.uni-konstanz.de/radar/en/dataset/3cfgepqn57tyy57s?token=FZNgtAakzPUFyXfexWXY](https://kondata.uni-konstanz.de/radar/en/dataset/3cfgepqn57tyy57s?token=FZNgtAakzPUFyXfexWXY).
+The molecular dynamics simulation data for the analysis is provided at the data repository KonDATA.

+The analysis is performed in jupyter notebooks, which are named sequentially in the order of execution and in the order presented in the paper.
+The code to create the arcdiagrams for visualizing consensus and difference graphs can be found in the folder Arcdiagrams, along with the additional environment required for using R and python.